Skip to Content

 If you want to make these cinnamon rolls ahead of time, be my guest!
 I’m all about working ahead and making life easier.

 This recipe can be made the evening before and then baked the following morning.
+I’ve included instructions for this in the recipe card below.

 You can also bake the cinnamon rolls, then let them cool and freeze them individually.